alfred-landrum/crawler/readme.md

 $ npm start
 ```

-By design, you can dynamically scale up by dynamically adding more instances.
-You can easily scale down by killing instances, with no need to worry about a graceful shutdown or the like.
+By design, you can dynamically scale up by adding more instances.
+You can scale down by killing instances, with no need to worry about a graceful shutdown or the like.

 ### Service API